 - Matter of Jones, 47 A.D.3d 931, 851 N.Y.S.2d 216 (2d Dep’t 2008) – This Second Department appeal concerned the admission of a lost will to probate and the preclusion of testimony of nonparty witnesses.

-Personal Injury and Negligence
+Negligence and Personal Injury

 - Fargione v.
 Chance, 154 A.D.3d 713, 62 N.Y.S.3d 444 (2d Dep’t 2017) – The trial court had dismissed our personal injury client’s case against the owner and operator of the vehicle she was riding in (Vehicle 1) at the time of an accident.
-CMM’s Meghan Dolan argued on appeal that while the driver of the other car (Vehicle 2) may have largely contributed to the crash, that did not absolve the owner and operator of Vehicle 1 of the burden to show they had not also played a role.
+CMM argued on appeal that while the driver of the other car (Vehicle 2) may have largely contributed to the crash, that did not absolve the owner and operator of Vehicle 1 of the burden to show they had not also played a role.
 The Second Department agreed and reversed the decision below.

 - PHH Mtge.
 Corp. v.
 Ferro, Kuba, Mangano, Sklyar, Gacovino & Lake, P.C., 113 A.D.3d 831, 979 N.Y.S.2d 536 (Mem) (2d Dep’t 2014) – We prevailed on appeal on behalf of our client, a landlord, achieving reversal of denial of a prior summary judgment motion.
 The Second Department found that we had established our client’s prima facie entitlement to judgment as a matter of law by demonstrating that the defendant breached its sub-lease by remaining in occupancy beyond the termination date.
 The matter returned to the Supreme Court for determination of damages, interest, and counsel fees.